Eddy-Cash/eddythink/core/core/src/examples/flutter_demo/lib/examples/flutter_demo/README.md

 **Pay for the brain, not the cash.**

 EddyThink is the open-source AI credit layer for any Cashu mint.
-Remove mint transaction fees forever.
-Charge only for AI usage (voice commands, ZKP conditions, Spillman channels, etc.).
+Remove mint transaction fees forever - charge only for AI usage.

 Credits delivered as **Coco proofs** (Nostr kind-30078) — automatic backup & offline receive.
-JWT fallback for legacy wallets.
 Payment hooks: Lightning (LDK), ecash melt, Nostr zaps (NIP-57).
 One-line Goose MCP integration with Routstr privacy proxy.